Bucks County Grandparent Rights Attorney

 Are you a grandparent who wants custody or visitation of your grandchild?

 Are you a parent who thinks that it is not in your child's best interest to have court-ordered visitation with his or her grandparents?
 Is a grandparent seeking custody of your child against your wishes?

 If you want grandparent custody or visitation rights (or if you think that grandparent visitation or custody is not in your child's best interest), we can help.
-Call one of our Bucks County offices, or contact us online to schedule a daytime or evening appointment with family law attorney Carla V. Risoldi at our offices in Buckingham or Langhorne.
+Call one of our Bucks County offices, or contact us online to schedule a daytime or evening appointment with family law attorney Carla V. Risoldi at our offices in New Hope or Langhorne.